jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/about-us/people/ralvarez/index.md

 </div>

+Computer Engineer.
-Computer Engineer. `Fluid Attacks` co-founder and `CTO`, responsible for red team operations and product development, focused on fast exploitation and vulnerability disclosure. `CISSP` certified.
+`Fluid Attacks` co-founder and CTO, responsible for red team operations and product development, focused on fast exploitation and vulnerability disclosure.
+CISSP certified.
 Independent jury on start-up evaluation committees.
 Board member of early-stage companies.
-A frequent speaker on software development, information security, and entrepreneurship.
+A frequent speaker on software development, information security and entrepreneurship.

+Before that,
+he was:
-Before that, he was: Member of the technical committee responsible for the Colombian homologation of `ISO` security standards.
-Leader of the first Colombian `ISO 27001` certification.
-University adjunct lecturer of Operating Systems, Distributed Systems, and `TCP/IP` Networks. `CISA` certified.
+Member of the technical committee responsible for the Colombian homologation of ISO security standards.
+Leader of the first Colombian ISO 27001 certification.
+University adjunct lecturer of operating systems, distributed systems and TCP/IP networks.
+CISA certified.
 Debian Developer.
-Scholarship holder from Center for Development of Advanced Computing, and Max-Plank Institute for Informatics in Germany.
+Scholarship holder from Center for Development of Advanced Computing and Max Planck Institute for Informatics in Germany.